jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 "Maybe," she said.

 "And you're definitely going to win at math competition next year.
-You only lost to me by like three points."
+You only lost to me by, like, three points."

 "Four points."